Invoca/developer-docs/source/api_documentation/network_integration/customer_phone_numbers/index.rst

     - boolean
     - When true, the ringpool will immediately be filled with phone numbers up to the max_pool_size, if numbers are available.
 When false, the pool will initially fill at 10% capacity to conserve phone number usage.
 The ringpool will increase phone numbers based on ringpool autoscaling settings and traffic volume.

-  * - include_inactive
-    - boolean (Default true)
-    - Only applicable for `GET /customer_phone_numbers.json` API endpoint.
-When true, fetches all destinations.
-When false, fetches only destinations that have a ringpool associated with it.

 Endpoint:

 ``https://invoca.net/api/@@NETWORK_API_VERSION/<network_id>/customer_phone_numbers.json``